EladGashri/Facial_Recognition_Biometric_System/README.md

-The Facial Recognition Biometric System project is a final project in the "High-Tech Sciences" B.Sc. degree in Tel Aviv University's Faculty of Engineering.
+The Facial Recognition Biometric System project is a final project in Tel Aviv University's Faculty of Engineering.
 It was developed in collaboration with Amdocs.

 In this project we designed and implemented a biometric system that uses a facial recognition algorithm.
 The algorithm was developed by us from scratch with Python and Pytorch.